 Arm Exercises for Strengthening

-If a stroke patient has arm movement but still has residual weakness, arm exercises can be performed with dumbbells or theraband for strengthening.
-Some strengthening exercises for arms are demonstrated below.
-One can start with one set of 10-15 repetitions and work up to 3 sets.
+If someone already has movement and is wanting to work on strengthening, start with one or two sets of 10-15 repetitions and work up to 3 sets performing exercises 2-3x per week.
 Please check with your physician or therapist first to see if these exercises are appropriate for you.
 Discontinue any exercises that cause pain.
-If you are unable to move your arm or are too weak to do these exercises, go to www.stroke-rehab.com/passive-range-of-motion.html to find simplified exercises.
+If you are unable to move your arm or are too weak to do these exercises, go to www.stroke-rehab.com/passive-range-of-motion.html for simplified exercise examples.

 Shoulder Flexion

-Arm Exercises with dumbbell
+Arm Exercises Shoulder Fexion with Dumbbell

 Shoulder Abduction